Unique ultrasonic cleaner cleans more efficiently than a washing machine - Geeky Gadgets

-A unique ultrasonic cleaner has been created which is more efficient than a washing machine and takes the form of the Sonic Soak.
-The compact ultrasonic cleaner has been specifically created to offer users with the “ultimate portable cleaner” says its creators, providing state-of-the-art powerful ultrasonic cleaning technology in the palm of your hand.
+Sonic Soak is a compact device specifically designed to revolutionise hygiene and cleanliness in our daily lives by using ultrasonic cleaning technology, which send waves through the water to clean your garments and objects at a microscopic level.

-Sonic Soak enables precise cleaning while using less energy than traditional washing machines helping you also be kind to the environment.
+Sonic Soak offers the “ultimate portable cleaner” that brings powerful ultrasonic technology right to your fingertips, with precise cleaning while saving the environment by using less energy than traditional washing machines.
 Sonic Soak made crowdfunding history by raising over ¥117 million in Japan and $4 million on Indiegogo and is now available directly from the official Sonic Soak website.
 Watch the demonstration video below to learn more about its capabilities, features and 50,000 ultrasonic vibrations per second.

 “Sonic Soak sends out ultrasound to generate microscopic cavitation bubbles.
 Cavitation bubbles implode and creates immense pressure, immediately displacing contaminants.
 Sonic Soak is the only device that can clean virtually anything that will fit into a container of water (no ultrasonic floor cleaner yet – but hopefully soon!).
 But more importantly, Sonic Soak cleans everything better than anything else in your house.”